vpavlenko/vpavlenko/README.md

+### Learning languages

+Right now I learn Xitsonga by reading the bilingual corpus of 170k sentences: xitsonga.vercel.app.
+I annotate it to preserve my understanding of the structure and track my progress.

 ### Computer Science in middle school

 In 2025..26 I work as a middle school teacher of CS.
 I design tasks for my students: